rchavarria/rchavarria.github.com/_posts/2017-10-08-crafting-quality-software.markdown

 The easiest way to implement this is an additional table

-6.3.4 Storing The Sequence Number

-6.3.5 Conclusion

 #### 6.4 Common Bottlenecks in Performance Tests

-true for optimizations in your PHP code but also for optimizations regarding your infrastructure.
+True for optimizations in your PHP code but also for optimizations regarding your infrastructure.
 We should measure before we try to optimize and waste time.

 PHP scripts you'd use XDebug and KCacheGrind or something like Tideways